mayank992/recursive-component/readme.md

 3. Files: Clicking on a file should trigger the onFileSelect callback, passing the file's id.
 4. The expanded/collapsed state of each folder should be maintained independently, meaning that expanding one folder does not affect the state of other folders.
 5. If a folder is collapsed and then re-expanded, the previously expanded/collapsed state of its child folders should be retained.

+## Submission Instructions

+1. Clicking "Run code" will compile and run your code against sample tests, but it will not generate scores.
+Click on "Execution Log" to better understand the test execution.
+2. Clicking "Submit code" will run your code against multiple test cases, assessing different scenarios holistically.
+The score will be assigned accordingly.

+To access the instructions, click on the "Question" button which can be found in the bottom left corner of the screen.